Helping you find the right career

 Work experience and placements

-To boost your employability, many of our degrees offer workplace or industrial experience as part of the course, and all our students have the option to apply for a voluntary year out for a work placement.
-We can help you source placements, or shorter vacation and graduate internships.
+A number of our degrees offer workplace or industrial experience as part of the course; students on many more of our courses take up internship opportunities as a way of gaining relevant occupational experience.
+All students have the option to apply for a voluntary year out to undertake work-based learning.
+We can help you source work experience, including internships.

-Our Careers and Skills team offer support both throughout your time at Warwick and after graduation, including:
+We offer careers and skills support throughout your time at Warwick and after graduation, including:

 - Access to nearly 300 representatives from all job sectors that visit campus each year for careers fairs, presentations and workshops

 - Departmental careers consultants with an in-depth understanding of your subject